ncatlab/nlab-content/pages/6/8/3/8/8386/content.md

 ## Parametric polymorphism

-In **parametric polymorphism** or **parametricity**, one writes code to define a function *once*, which contains a "type variable" that can be instantiated at many different types to produce different functions.
+In **parametric polymorphism** or **parametricity**, one writes code to define a function *once*, which contains a [[type variable]] that can be instantiated at many different types to produce different functions.
 For instance, we can define a function

 $$ first : A\times A \to A $$